 These two are Welsummer pullets, they will lay pretty deep brown eggs and are an average size bird.
 There are around 7 pullets (young hens) and one rooster which is a good number if I decided to breed them next year.
 The pullets have reddish breast feathers and the roosters chest is darker, almost black.
 I was considering getting some of these so I’m glad they were included.

 This bunch shows a few different types.
 The two on the right are Cuckoo Maran pullets, they will lay chocolate brown eggs.
 I was really excited about these two because I’ve wanted Marans forever.
+(Update, I was wrong, they weren’t Marans!)
 The ones with the head poufs are Spitzhauben, they have pretty spots and blue legs.
 They’ll be laying white eggs and are fairly small birds, at least compared to the other ones we have around here with the hens averaging 4 pounds and the roosters only 5 pounds.
 The three little ones in the corner are some of the ones I hatched from eggs my uncle gave me, they are Americana bantam/Quail Antwerp Belgian crosses, super tiny chickens.
 They are about 2 weeks older than the other ones and probably won’t get much bigger.
 I want to set up a small run in the garden and use them to clean the weed seeds and such out of the soil.